 Research shows that caring for someone with a brain tumor is just as stressful (but in a different way) as the diagnosis.
 As with other difficult emotional issues, you can contact a social worker or counselor who has experience with caregivers like you.
 Or talk with a spiritual leader that you trust.

 Losing someone you love to cancer is one of the most difficult and profound experiences in life.

 In the weeks and months after a death, people feel an enormous mixture of emotions.
-It is important to know that practically any emotion you experience is normal.
-Sadness can also involve physical symptoms, such as sleeplessness, muscle tension, and decreased energy.
+It is important to know that practically any emotion you feel is normal.
+Sadness can also be physical, so you can feel tired, achy, and slow.

+Be assured that over time, you will feel better.
 Some people move quickly through grief; others move slowly.
-No matter how you grieve, it is important to become aware of the normal aspects of grief, feel it, then be okay to move on.
+No matter how you grieve, it is important to know that your feelings are normal, and that in time, it’s okay to move on.